eWalker-TestLab/Documentation/DetectionLab_ESXi-6.7.md

    terraform apply -auto-approve
    ```

    **NOTE**: Outputting *Terraform* debug information is highly recommended.
 To do so, use the following commands instead of the above build commands.
-More info on the [official website](https://www.terraform.io/internals/debugging).
+Find more on [the official website](https://www.terraform.io/internals/debugging).

    ```shell
    TF_LOG=DEBUG terraform init &> logs/terraform_init_0.log